dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/powercli-loves-linux-mac-windows/index.en.md

 ---

 >The real power of innovation comes not from the tools we use, but from the mindset we bring.
-Think outside the box, and any computer can become the key to endless possibilities.
+Think outside the box, and any type of computer can become the key to endless possibilities.

 ---
+###### Let's get Started:

 **Ready to dive into automation?
 Excellent choice!**